 Uner the green slip scheme, the driver at fault in an accident is not covered to the full extent of the scheme, unless catastrophically injured.

-Four of the seven CTP GreenSlip insurers offer At Fault Driver Cover.
+Three of the six CTP GreenSlip insurers offer At Fault Driver Cover.

-Allianz, GIO, NRMA Insurance and Zurich offer At Fault Driver Cover.
+Allianz, GIO and NRMA Insurance offer At Fault Driver Cover.

 AAMI, CIC Allianz and QBE do not offer At Fault Driver Cover.